 Something that often gets overlooked by parents is laundry detergent.
 Many people will tell you to wash your kids’ clothes a certain way, but which way really works best?
 Well, it depends on what kind of laundry detergent you need.

-Here’s our list of the best laundry detergents for babies, from all-natural baby detergents to brand-name baby detergents.
+Here’s our list of the best laundry detergents for babies, from all-natural options to brand-name products.

 1. Dreft Newborn Detergent